bbehling/techShowcase/README.md

 **_In dev mode, Next.js app will compile first time navigating to http://localhost:3000_**

-Please be aware the load times on the first navigation will be longer than normal.
+Please be aware the load times on the first navigation will be longer.
 This is normal Next.js behavior.
 To validate, after the app is compiled, navigate too [http://localhost:3000](http://localhost:3000) in a different browser or refresh.

 In a production environment, SSR pages are compiled when built, so delayed load times do not occur.
 In the case of using Azure, the is built in the build pipeline.
 See link below on deploying to Azure.
 Next.js SSR pages can also be configured to recompile based on a schedule or caching scheme, but this is not configured for this demo.